mmmaisel/empowerd/README.md

 gathered data.
 For visualization you can use an Influx compatible tool like *Grafana*.

+## Building

+The build process uses cargo as top level build system to build the rust components.
+To build the debian package, the "cargo deb" plugin is required.
+It can be installed with `cargo install cargo-deb`.
+Addtionally, "npm" is required to build the web GUI.

 ## Configuration

 Set the correct Influx database IP, port, username and password in the